Links on Android Authority may earn us a commission. Learn more.

 Apple fans love their operating system’s simplicity, and it is arguably one of the things iOS does better than Android.
 There isn’t much to iOS, and that’s part of the allure.
-Many iPhone lovers don’t want a phone they can mess around with and customize.
+Many iPhone lovers don’t want a phone to mess around with and customize.
 They want a device that works well, is easy to use, and can take them to their content with the least amount of effort.
 This is what the “it just works” expression is all about.

 With iOS, you get home pages with rows and columns of icons, which you can organize as you wish, but there’s no app drawer to hide things — it’s all laid out in front of you.
 The settings are straightforward, and the experience is always the same, no matter which Apple mobile device you’re using.

-The user experience for iOS is intuitive enough that there is almost no learning curve.
-I have seen kids who have never used a smartphone figure out the basics in 10 minutes minutes.
+The user experience for iOS is intuitive enough to have almost no learning curve.
+I have seen kids who have never used a smartphone figure out the basics in 10 minutes.
 Similarly, if you already own an iOS device, you can switch to any other and immediately know exactly how it works.

 Updating software is one of the things iOS does better than Android.
 If your iOS device qualifies to get the latest update, it will get it as soon as it launches.
 This can be bad news for older devices that can’t handle more resource-intensive iOS versions very well.
 That is another topic and something to worry about only if you have a significantly older Apple device, though.

-The updating process isn’t as seamless with Google’s Android.
-Google only gives direct updates to its own products, like the Pixel 5 or Pixel 5a, and even those have been known to fail at getting updates efficiently sometimes.
+The updating process isn’t as seamless with Google’s Android ecosystem.
+Google only gives direct updates to its own products, like the Pixel 6 or Pixel 5a, and even those have been known to fail at getting updates efficiently sometimes.